2016 24 Hours of Daytona: Start and opening hours

 Hand's No. 66 Ford stopped on the apron between NASCAR turns two and three with a dislodged brake line, a faulty gearbox and an intermittent kill switch issue.
 A caution was required to slow the race for a second time, just as Hand restarted the car and returned to the pit lane.
 The leaders of the Prototype and GTLM categories made pit stops under caution.
 Legge stalled as she exited her pit box, and ESM lost time because Van Overbeek took over from Derani.
-Dixon's CGR Riley elected not to make a pit stop, and led at the lap 56 restart.
+Dixon's CGR Riley-Ford elected not to make a pit stop, and led at the lap 56 restart.
 As Barbosa was lapping slower GTLM traffic on the outside at the International Horseshoe corner, he ran deep onto sodden grass and hit the tire wall with the right front corner of his car.
-He continued in the No. 5 AER Corvette DP with no major problems.
-John Pew's MSR Ligier appeared to miss the braking point and struck the rear of Van Overbeek's car at the Bus Stop chicane.
+He continued in the No. 5 AXR Corvette DP with no major problems.
+John Pew's MSR Ligier-Honda appeared to miss the braking point and struck the rear of Van Overbeek's car at the Bus Stop chicane.
 Both cars sustained bodywork damage, and Van Overbeek was sent into a spin.

 Legge used the DeltaWing's superior aerodynamic performance to retake the lead, making her the first woman to lead a lap of the race outright.
 She opened up a two-second lead just as the Prototype entries made another sequence of pit stops.
 The ESM car had its rear wing repaired and diffuser altered, as Andy Meyrick took over from Legge in the DeltaWing.
-This returned McMurray's No. 2 CGR Riley to first position.
+This returned McMurray's No. 2 CGR Riley-Ford to first position.
 Bell's No. 11 O'Gara Lamborghini was forced to enter the garage with a series of electrical problems that dropped the car down the GTD order.
-Dane Cameron's No. 5 AER car and WTR driver Angelelli dueled for the lead and allowed the No. 55 Mazda and Meyrick to close up to the pair.
+Dane Cameron's No. 5 AXR car and WTR driver Angelelli dueled for the lead and allowed the No. 55 Lola-Mazda and Meyrick to close up to the pair.